 Sentences or clauses often end with a quotation mark, a punctuation mark, and a footnote marker.
 In what order should these come?
-There is no one standard that has to be followed, but you must be consistent.
-Here are three acceptable styles: today,'n today.'n or today'.n today'.n - or similarly without the footnote marker.
-Many UK publishers will put the punctuation mark inside the quotation mark if and only if the quotation is itself a coherent sentence.
-It may, however, be necessary to depart from consistency where the punctuation is a question mark and its position affects the meaning of the sentence.
+There is no one standard that must be followed, but you must be consistent.
+Here are three acceptable styles: today,'1 today.'2 or today',3 today'.4 - or similarly without the footnote marker.
+Many UK publishers will put the punctuation mark inside the quotation mark if andonly if the quotation is itself a coherent sentence.
+It may, however, be necessary to depart from consistency where the punctuation is a question mark, and its position affects the meaning of the sentence.